 Awana is a proven program for reaching kids with the gospel.
 Yet it disciples the rest of the church through equipping the Awana club leaders, an essential need in Mozambique’s emerging evangelical church.
 Most of the pastors have had no theological training, and many are illiterate.
 To support them, each Awana program is built upon leadership that is trained to reach children, like those who use our Leader-Based Strategy (LBS) curriculum.
 National missionaries, who understand the complexity of their countries, assist the churches which use the Awana program.

-In Mozambique, there are two missionary couples serving the churches with Awana clubs.
+In Mozambique, there is one missionary couple serving the churches with Awana clubs.
 They help the churches to implement the program and train the leaders.

 Changing the World in Mozambique